sunSeekingGoth/MakeSenseWithObsidian/Tutorial/03_Plugins.md

 It's not enabled by default so search it up in the settings of core plugins and activate it.

 ![[slash commands.png]]

+If you enabled it test it out here (or anywhere in a pad . . . ):

 >[!Note]
 >This is great if you need to do inline commands, such as pasting in a template (shown next) into a specific place in a note etc.